This updated policy was approved by the GS Board of Directors on January 12, 2022.

 To provide guidelines for appropriate interpersonal behavior the GS has chosen these definitions of inappropriate behavior.

 Harassment and Bullying

 Harassment on the basis of any characteristic outlined above is strictly prohibited.
-Bullying is the use of a real or perceived power imbalance to aggressively dominate or intimidate others in the professional environment.
-Harassment and bullying conduct includes, but is not limited to: humiliation, coercion, threats, intimidation, hostile acts, epithets, slurs, negative stereotyping; physical force, denigrating jokes and display or circulation of written or graphic material that denigrates or shows hostility or aversion toward an individual or group.
+Bullying is the use of a real or perceived power imbalance to aggressively dominate or intimidate others.
+Harassment and bullying conduct include, but are not limited to: humiliation, coercion, threats, intimidation, hostile acts, epithets, slurs, negative stereotyping; physical force, denigrating jokes and display or circulation of written or graphic material that denigrates or shows hostility or aversion toward an individual or group.
 Excessive and extreme acts of harassment can be considered abuse.

 Sexual harassment refers specifically to unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature.
 The following are examples of behavior that, when unwelcome, may constitute sexual harassment: sexual flirtations, advances, or propositions; verbal comments or physical actions of a sexual nature; sexually degrading words used to describe an individual; a display of sexually suggestive objects or pictures; sexually explicit jokes; unnecessary touching.

 Abuse refers to serious, and potentially criminal behavior toward others that is cruel or violent.
 Abuse is a misuse of power which uses the bonds of intimacy, trust, and dependency to make a victim vulnerable.
 Any misuse, manipulation, or exploitation of power or trust to intimidate, threaten, and injure or, control the behaviors, actions, thoughts, or feelings of another person is abuse.
 Abuse can include, but is not limited to, emotional, psychological, financial, sexual, or physical actions.